MatejKafka/powershell-profile/README.md

 # symlink the main profile from $PROFILE (default profile file path)
 New-Item -Type SymbolicLink $PROFILE -Target (Resolve-Path ./Microsoft.PowerShell_profile.ps1)

-# if you want git autocompetion, also install posh-git
+# if you want more autocompletions, also install these modules
+Install-Module PSGitCompletions
-Install-Module posh-git
+Install-Module WSLTabCompletion
 ```

 ## Setup (issues)

 ### Nothing loads?

 If you're not running in Windows Terminal, nothing will be loaded.
 I have it setup this way to make PowerShell load faster when invoked inside an IDE or from a script that does not specify the `-noprofile` PowerShell option.
-If you want to always load the profile, open `.\Microsoft.PowerShell_profile.ps1` in a text editor and remove the `if` condition around the last line, where `$PSScriptRoot\profile_full` is imported.
+If you want to always load the profile, open `.\Microsoft.PowerShell_profile.ps1` in a text editor and remove the `if` condition around the line where `$PSScriptRoot\profile_full` is imported.

 ### Some error is thrown from `Set-PSDataRoot` during startup?